mgjda/Multiplying/README.md

 # Multiplying

-Multiplying is an app, write in Python, to training or learing multiplying.
+Multiplying is an app, written in Python, to training or learing multiplying.

 ## Installation